 As a Member of the Financial Services Committee, Congressman Scott has stood with homeowners and neighborhoods during the financial crisis.
 He worked to enact the program to provide struggling homeowners who are unemployed with up to 18 months mortgage assistance.
 He also helped create the mortgage assistance program Home Assistance Mortgage Program (HAMP), the Neighborhood Stabilization Program (NSP), and the Making Home Affordable Program.
 Congressman Scott authored a law to allow insurance agents and brokers to have multi-state insurance licensing, which will provide more options for consumers.
 After major flooding hit metro Atlanta in 2009, he obtained financial support for his district and wrote the law to allow for flood insurance premiums to be paid in monthly installments rather than one lump sum.
 He ensured that Georgians receive two free credit reports each year, rather than the one annual report available to most of the country.

 As a Member of the Agriculture Committee Congressman Scott recognizes that Georgia’s largest industry is agriculture and he fights to protect the interests of Georgia’s farmers, ranchers, and food processors.
 He also works to ensure that America’s agriculture sector continues to grow and remains globally competitive.
-Scott currently serves as the Ranking Democratic Member on the Commodity Exchanges, Energy, and Credit Subcommittee.
+Scott currently serves as the Chairman on the Commodity Exchanges, Energy, and Credit Subcommittee.
 He co-authored a law to reform the federal dairy program, which will keep prices affordable to consumers.
 He supports land grant universities (such as the University of Georgia and Fort Valley State University), recognizing the significance they play in fostering research and education, and improving the agricultural economy.

 As a Member of the NATO Parliamentary Assembly Congressman Scott supports a strong American military and robust foreign policy and has demonstrated a firm commitment to America’s relationships abroad particularly, with Israel and our NATO allies.
 Congressman Scott has provided strong leadership in passing a resolution at the 2012 NATO meeting, gaining the support of 27 other nations, to join the United States and Israel to stop Iran from securing a nuclear bomb.